Long-Term Concussion Effects, Treatment & More

 All of the following are physical and cognitive symptoms of post-concussion syndrome:

-If you are experiencing persistent symptoms after hitting your head, jostling your head, or whiplash, it’s important to seek medical treatment.
-If you think you have PCS and want to talk to an experienced health care provider about your symptoms, schedule a free consultation.
+If you are experiencing persistent symptoms after hitting your head, jostling your head, or experiencing whiplash, it’s important to seek medical treatment.
+If you think you have PCS and want to talk to an experienced health care provider about your symptoms, schedule a consultation.

-Sam Gray poses outside Cognitive FX, where he received treatment for post-concussion syndrome.
+Sam Gray poses outside Cognitive FX, where he received treatment for post-concussion

-Here’s the good news: recovery is still possible decades after the injury that caused your symptoms.
+Here’s the good news: Recovery is still possible decades after the injury that caused your symptoms.
 For example, Sam Gray recovered from his mTBI 33 years after injury.
 And Aimee had been suffering with symptoms for 17 years after her accident.

 Taking things at the right pace for you can be extremely difficult, but try to have patience with yourself.
 It doesn’t matter if you have a longer recovery time than someone else.
 The important thing is to stay hopeful and keep working to get better.